Branding

 • Designs created for screen displays

-• Mobile applications
+• Mobile applications and UI systems

-• Designs projected on buildings, walls, surfaces
+• Designs projected onto buildings, walls, or surfaces

 Files to prepare